ramses-tech/ramses/docs/source/event_handlers.rst

             subtask_model._update_many(subtasks, {'completed': True})

-You can perform more complex queries using ElasticSearch:
+You can perform more complex queries using Elasticsearch:

 .. code-block:: python